Shivam24012001/VoltRide-Motorworks/README.md

 # 📄 Glitch Quality Analysis Project

+## 🏢 Project Background
+VoltRide Motorworks, a bike manufacturing company, is concerned with the quality of its vehicles.
+The manufacturer tracks various parts supplied by different suppliers to identify and address quality issues.
+The goal is to understand how to analyze this data to make informed decisions about supplier performance and vehicle quality.

+## 🎯 Objective
+This analysis helps VoltRide Motorworks improve vehicle quality by identifying patterns in part glitches, assessing supplier impact, and supporting data-driven decisions.
+The insights will guide quality control, supplier management, and enhance customer satisfaction.

 ## 📋 Overview
 This project involves performing descriptive analysis, creating glitch reports with specific color coding, and building a quality analysis dashboard using Google Sheet features like PivotTables, Sparklines, Slicers, VLOOKUP, IF functions, and Charts.